Rapper Sean Combs arrested for assault with deadly weapon at UCLA

 LOS ANGELES (Reuters) - Rapper Sean “P. Diddy” Combs was arrested and charged with assault with a deadly weapon at the University of California Los Angeles on Monday, college law enforcement authorities said.

-Combs, 45, was held at the jail on the west Los Angeles college campus after an incident involving a kettleball, a weight with a handle, which was deemed a deadly weapon, UCLA’s campus police UCPD said in a statement.
-No one was injured, and the incident is being investigated by college police.
+Combs, 45, was booked in to the jail on the west Los Angeles college campus after an incident involving a kettleball, a weight with a handle, which was deemed a deadly weapon, UCLA’s campus police UCPD said in a statement.
+No one was injured and the incident is being investigated by college police.

-Authorities said the rapper will be moved to the Los Angeles County Sheriff’s Department later on Monday.
+The rapper was released late on Monday night after posting bail, according to jail records.

 Representatives for the rapper did not immediately respond to requests for comment.